glennkmitchell/architecture-center/docs/microservices/ingestion-workflow.md

 Our next idea was to copy the messages from Event Hubs over to a Service Bus queue, and then read the messages from Service Bus to process them.
 This idea may seem contradictory, given that we had already decided not to use Service Bus for ingestion.
 However, the idea was to leverage the different strengths of each service: Use Event Hubs to absorb spikes of heavy traffic, while taking advantage of the queue semantics in Service Bus to process the workload, using a competing consumer model.
 Remember that our target for sustained throughput is less than our expected peak load.

-With this approach, our proof-of-concept tests were able to achieve about 4K operations per second [NEED ACTUAL NUMBERS HERE].
+With this approach, our proof-of-concept implementation achieved about 4K operations per second [NEED ACTUAL NUMBERS HERE].
 These tests used mock backend services that did not do any real work, but simply added a fixed amount of latency per service.
 Note that our performance numbers were much less than the theoretical maximum for Service Bus.
 Possible reasons for the discrepancy include:

 - Not having optimal values for various client parameters, such as the connection pool limit, the degree of parallelization, the prefetch count, and the batch size.